rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/populate-private-registry/_index.md

 ### B. Collect all the required images (For Kubernetes Installs using Rancher Generated Self-Signed Certificate)

 In a Kubernetes Install, if you elect to use the Rancher default self-signed TLS certificates, you must add the [`cert-manager`](https://hub.helm.sh/charts/jetstack/cert-manager) image to `rancher-images.txt` as well.
-You skip this step if you are using you using your own certificates.
+You skip this step if you are using your own certificates, or if you are terminating TLS on an external load balancer.

 1. Fetch the latest `cert-manager` Helm chart and parse the template for image details: